blake-c-aggienetwork/advent-of-code-2022/README.md

 - Went back the next day and did in in C++ later
 - Faced issue where there are multiple folders with same name but different path

+#### Day 8
+- Took a while to figure out edge cases for part 1 and part 2
+- Would've been more effective to draw out the problem and really think about cases

 ## Run Locally